PDApps/KanbaniDataPHP/README.md

 # Kanbani data parsers for PHP

-These files enable interop with [Kanbani](https://pdapps.org/kanbani) - a free task manager for Android.
+These scripts enable interop with [Kanbani](https://pdapps.org/kanbani) - a free task manager for Android.
 In particular, they are used in [Kanbani Web Viewer](https://pdapps.org/kanbani/web) - a simple Trello-like Kanbani board browser.

 ```
-composer install pdapps/kanbani-data
+composer require pdapps/kanbani-data
 ```

 ## Requirements

 - PHP 5.6 or 7.x
+- `openssl` (if working with encrypted profiles)

 ## What's inside